IntroGM/2020/_sources/exercises/classroom.md.txt

 # Exercise notebooks in GitHub Classroom

 Below are links to create your own copies of the daily notebooks for completing the exercises.
 Clicking the link will allow you to make your copy on [GitHub.com](https://www.github.com).
+For those taking the course for credit, the final version of your exercises should be submitted via GitHub Classroom **no later than June 12, 2020**.

 ```{note}
 You will need an account on [GitHub.com](https://www.github.com) to use GitHub Classroom.